na-na-hi/renget/archive/oypro.md

 Item Name | Description
 ------ | :----:
 1. Normal-Type Gem | Holding this makes you feel very plain.
 Boosts a Normal-Type move's damage by 3.
-2. Eᴍᴘᴛʏ | Vacant inventory slot.
+2. Custap Berry | A sweet, creamy flavor.
+Has a hard exterior.
+(3 Sweet, 1 Bitter)

 **RP/QUEST STORAGE (∞ slots)**
 !!! note Inventory dedicated to extra stuff.